 Our work is also strongly informed by related disciplines.
 We collaborate with the Anthropology Department at NYU through the Working Group in Urban Sociolinguistics to sponsor talks and workshops by scholars in the field.
 We also have ties with linguistic anthropologists Bambi Schieffelin and Sonia Das.

 Finally, we aim to connect with other linguistics communities, both locally and globally.
 The proximity of the City University of New York (CUNY) Graduate Center allows for regular engagement with the CUNY linguistics community, including Cecilia Cutler, Bill Haddican, Michael Newman, Ricardo Otheguy, and Arthur Spears.
-The NYU Linguistics Department also has a visiting scholars program that welcomes sociolinguists from around the world.
+The NYU Sociolinguistics Lab has also hosted visiting scholars from around the world.